one-among-us/data/people/Futajuhuacha/page.en.md

 she almost couldn't control the thought of suicide on the Huanghuayuan Jialingjiang Bridge, which was a land of fate —— the place of death of Xueli and several other MtFs in Chongqing.

-At the end of June, she attempted to take herself again and entered ICU.
+At the end of June, she attempted to take her own life again and was admitted to ICU.
 Afte her physical condition improved, she wrote down this little poem:

 <PhotoScroll photos={[